Indiana Retirement Guide

 Economy and Real Estate Prices

-Indiana's median household income at $48,393 is just below the United States average.
-Median home prices are usually less expensive than in rest of the U.S. The Zillow Home Value Index in Indiana was $114,800 according to Zillow.com in 2013.
-That compares to the national Zillow Home Value Index of $157,600.
-According to the National Association of Realtors, the median price for a home in Indianapolis was $127,300 in 2013.
+Indiana's median household income in 2010-14 at $48,737 was $6000 below the United States average.
+On the plus side, its cost of living is the 6th lowest of any state.
+Median home prices are usually far less expensive than in rest of the U.S. The Zillow Home Value Index in Indiana was $117,000 according to Zillow.com in 2016, compared to $187,000 for the U.S. overall.
+According to the National Association of Realtors, the median price for a home in Indianapolis was $164,300 in 2016.
 Manufacturing and agriculture are very important to the state economy.

-Tax Burden: The total tax burden in the state is ranked 23rd highest of all the states in 2010 according to the Tax Foundation, putting it solidly in the middle of the pack.
+Tax Burden: At 9.5% the total tax burden in the state was ranked 22nd highest of all the states in 2012 according to the Tax Foundation, putting it solidly in the middle of the pack.

 Marginal Income Tax Rates.
-Indiana has a very low income tax with a flat rate of 3.4%, which applies to all brackets.
+Indiana has one of the lowes income taxes with a flat rate of 3.3%, which applies to all brackets.
 Some counties such as Marion (Indianapolis) have an added income tax (1.77% in that case).

 Retirement Income Exemptions.
 Taxpayers 60 and older can exclude $2,000 from military pensions, subtracted from the amount of Social Security and Railroad Benefits received.
 See more on Senior Exemptions in Indiana.

 Social security exemption.
-Social security income is not taxed in IN, but out of state pensions are.
+Social security income is not taxed in IN, but most other pension and retirement income is (with some minor exemptions).

 Sales Tax: State sales tax is 7.0%.

-Property Taxes: Indiana's median property taxes at just over $1000 are low compared to most states (Tax-rates.org), although on a per capita basis it is higher (according to the Tax Foundation).
-Homeowners can deduct up to $2500 in property taxes.
+Property Taxes: Homeowners can deduct up to $2500 in property taxes.
 There are also some programs to help seniors lower their taxes.
+The per capita property tax is $968 annually.

 Homestead Exemption.
 Homeowners are eligible for a credit against the property taxes that they pay on their homestead.
-See Credits and Deductions.
-There is a circuit breaker program that limits property tax to 1% of the value of homestead properties.
-The amount of credit to which the individual is entitled equals 10% of the individual’s property tax liability.
+Lower income individuals also have some protections.
 Click here for more on the Homestead Exemptions.

 Estate and/or Inheritance Taxes.
 Indiana’s inheritance tax was repealed for individuals dying after Dec.
 31, 2012.
 No inheritance tax returns (Form IH-6 for Indiana residents and Form IH-12 for nonresidents) have to be prepared or filed.
 No tax has to be paid.